Hospital at Home telehealth programs enable patients to receive hospital level care and telehealth and RPM services in the comfort of their own homes.

 Michigan Medicine recently launched its Hospital Care at Home Program.
 The program begins with identification of patients who can safely return home from Michigan Medicine’s emergency department as opposed to being admitted to the hospital.
 The Hospital Care at Home program includes collaborative work with Michigan’s Medicine’s Home Care division (Michigan Visiting Nurses and HomeMed Infusion Pharmacy program) and Huron Valley Ambulance Service of Emergent Health Partners and Binson’s Medical Equipment.

 To be included in the program, the patient must fulfill predetermined criteria (certain MI counties, certain conditions, inpatient stay qualification).
 Once enrolled, the patient is transported via Huron Valley Ambulance to their home.
 Once home, the patient receives “a range of home-based care -- including blood draws, X-rays and medication infusions – through visits from trained staff including a physician, nurses and nurse practitioner, a home health aide and a physical therapist if needed.
-They [are] loaned a digital tablet and a kit of electronic devices that can monitor their vital signs and transmit the data to nurses who can coach them and act on changes.
+They [are] loaned a digital tablet and a kit of electronic remote patient monitoring devices that can monitor their vital signs and transmit the data to nurses who can coach them and act on changes.
 A physician and paramedics are on call for urgent needs.”

 Michigan Medicine also offers the program to patients already in the hospital who are eligible to go home early and receive care and support at home.
 This workflow allows Michigan Medicine to make the best use of its hospital beds and mitigates capacity strain.